Scared by FTX? Move your crypto off an exchange

 4. Send your crypto from your exchange.

 The trickiest part of getting your crypto into a non-custodial wallet is making sure that you are only sending the type of crypto that’s supported by the new wallet.
-With MEW wallet app, that’s Ethereum and any Ethereum-based (ERC20) token.
-If you’re using Enkrypt browser wallet, you can send funds based on Ethereum and also on Polygon (MATIC), BNB, Polkadot, Optimism, and Ethereum Classic.
+With MEW Mobile app, that’s Ethereum and any Ethereum-based (ERC20) token, and assets on Base, Polygon, BNB Smart Chain, and zkSync.
+If you’re using Enkrypt browser wallet, you can send funds based on Ethereum and on over 70 other natively integrated chains (download Enkrypt to check out the full list of supported networks).

 In your exchange app or website, find your Ethereum account.
 (Or the relevant account for other chains, if you’re sending to Enkrypt.)
 An Ethereum address should be starting with 0x and containing 40 letters and numbers (using only a-d and 1-6).
 Have your new MEW wallet or Enkrypt address handy.
 Make sure to copy/paste it instead of typing manually because even one character off in the address will send your funds to a completely different wallet!